marko-js/marko/README.md

 	- [Taglib Discovery](#taglib-discovery)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Overview
-Raptor Templates is an asynchronous, high performance, _HTML-based_ templating language that can be used in Node.js or in the browser.
-The directives in Raptor Template files are less obtrusive and more powerful because the templating language understands the structure of the HTML document.

 # Sample Template
 A basic template with text replacement, looping and conditionals is shown below: